School of Mathematics, University of Edinburgh

-The School of Mathematics is the mathematics department within the College of Science and Engineering at the University of Edinburgh in Scotland.
+The School of Mathematics is an academic department within the College of Science and Engineering at the University of Edinburgh in Scotland.

 History

 The teaching of mathematics at Edinburgh been carried out since the formation of the university in 1583 and was part of the core teaching alongside logic, philosophy and natural philosophy.

 The chair in mathematics was formally established in 1674, and the first incumbent was James Gregory.
 Two of his nephews also held the chair as well as other major figures in mathematics, including Colin Maclaurin and Sir Edmund Whittaker with contributions ranging from pure mathematics to the mathematical underpinnings of physics and engineering.
 A number of the chairs in Mathematics during the period of the Scottish Enlightenment are notable for moving between mathematics and moral or natural philosophy, including Adam Ferguson, John Playfair, Dugald Stewart and Sir John Leslie.
 It wasn’t until 1964 that a second chair of mathematics was established in the form of the Maclaurin Chair, which was followed by the chair of statistics in 1966 and the chair of applied mathematics in 1968.

 Organisationally, the department of mathematics sat within the Faculty of Arts until 1966 despite the creation of the Faculty of Science in 1893.
 It joined the then Faculty of Science in 1966 at the same time as the creation of a separate Department of Statistics.
 The departments merged in 1991 and the school took its current name in 2002.

 The department has occupied many sites in its history, from facilities in the central campus at Old College, the Mathematical Institute on Chambers Street from 1914 and its current, primary location at King's Buildings in 1976.